Thursday, March 23, 2017

 Perhaps the biggest surprise of all, at least for me, came after the research and the article writing.
 Even with all of the references and the evidence, people still refused to consider what was said.
 They still go on as if nothing ever happened.
 Alexander Hislop's book was dead wrong, it’s easily demonstrated, but rather than face that, people have preferred to attack the messengers.
 I say messengers because ABD isn’t the only group with this message.
 Go ask poor Ralph Woodrow how he feels.
 I never expected that people would want to be willfully ignorant!
 Behold the frightening power of superstition.

 For example –- ABD has demonstrated over and over that the ancient Hebrews did not count days the way modern Americans do.
-We have shown that “three days and three nights” is not literal, and that this can be seen in the pages of the very Bible itself.
+We have shown that “three days and three nights” is not literal, and this can be seen in the pages of the very Bible itself.
 We’ve established how ancient Hebrews counted inclusively.
 We have explained over and over how you can easily fit Friday-Sunday in the timeline if you view it as an ancient Hebrew would.
 We have shown that Cleopas and Armstrong cannot be reconciled together.
 We have elaborately investigated why there are not two sabbaths in Matthew 28.
 We have illustrated how the events prior to the crucifixion make a Wednesday crucifixion all but impossible.
 In every last way, a Wednesday crucifixion is contraindicated.
 Yet we still get comments and email about how three days and three nights is literal therefore Easter is pagan. ????

 For another example – one question that I get a lot is, “If anything has pagan connections doesn't that mean I'm worshiping pagan gods?”
 The answer to that is absolutely not!
 Let’s say there is an object that at one time in the distant past was used in pagan worship ceremonies.
 Doesn’t matter what that object is.
 For sake of argument let’s just say that it just exists.
 How can this object possibly have more power than God does?
 Even after centuries of having been used almost exclusively in the worship of Jesus Christ, people are still laboring under the error of “once pagan always pagan” and therefore we must fear and reject and condemn powerless inanimate objects for fear that these objects can overpower Jesus and strip us of our salvation. ????